 Mozart Bridge (Mozartsteg)

 The gate is here on google maps.
-You have to climb a few steps to reach it, it’s on a hill bellow the fortress that dominates Salzburg’s skyline.
-But once you are there, believe me, you will enjoy seeing Salzburg from above, and all those elegant rooftops.
+You have to climb a few steps to reach it, as it’s on a hill below the fortress that dominates Salzburg’s skyline.
+But once you are there, believe me, you will enjoy seeing Salzburg from above and all those elegant rooftops.